ysuzuki-qc/mt_rebuild/README.md

-# repository for rebuild measurement tools
+# Prototype for measuring superconducting qubits

 ## mt_circuit

-Synthesize quantum circuit and translation to executable form
+Synthesize quantum circuits and translate them to executable forms

 ## mt_pulse

-Refactored pulse sequencer
+Parameteric multi-channel pulse sequencer and waveform generators

+## mt_quel_meas

+Create measurement jobs, assign them to instruments, and execute them via QubeServer

 ## mt_quel_util

-Utility functions for measurements with QuEL.
+Utility functions for QuEL instruments to conceal restrictions on timing and frequency
-Maybe merged with mt_quel_meas later.

-## mt_quel_meas

-Build generic measurement job, translate it to an executable form, and execute it via qube server or quelware

 ## mt_note

-dictionary with several features useful for interactive calibration
+A dictionary with several features that are useful for interactive calibration

 ## mt_util